Board of Directors

 Anne-Marie Connolly, Director of Fundraising

 Anne-Marie was appointed Director of Fundraising in May 2015, having previously been Head of Fundraising and Communications.
 She joined Peter Mc Verry Trust in 2006 to develop the first fundraising and communications strategies for the organisation, and to significantly increase income levels through voluntary donations and fundraising activities.
 In June 2015, Anne-Marie completed the Law Society of Ireland’s Certificate in Charity Law, Trusteeship and Governance.
 Before joining Peter McVerry Trust she worked in fundraising and public relations in Northern Ireland.
 Anne-Marie has a degree from UCD in Social Science, and a Masters in Communications, Advertising and Public Relations from UUJ.

-Francis Doherty, Deputy Director of Housing and Communications
+Francis Doherty, Director of Services with Responsibility for Housing Development and Communications

 Francis has worked with Peter McVerry Trust since October 2012 when he originally joined as a Communications Officer.
 He subsequently progressed to Communications Manager and later, in 2016, was appointed Head of Communications.
 Along with this, Francis became Deputy Director of Housing in 2019.
 He leads on Peter McVerry Trust’s communications, advocacy and policy work as well as playing a key role in strategic partnerships and innovation across the organisation.
 He has previously worked abroad for global trade union federations and in European politics.
 He has a Masters in Contemporary European Studies from the University of Sussex (UK) and BA from Maynooth University.

 Deirdre Rossiter, Director of Human Resources and Services